- About the RGraph software

 - Claus Tondering for catching a bug in the event system.

 - Graeme Elsworthy for some updates and documentation to the Gauge chart labels.

 - Anthony Kuma for some updates to the Line chart ingraph labels.

-- Zsolt for some updates to the Line chart documentation and HBar updates.
+- Zsolt for some updates to the Line chart documentation and Horizontal Bar chart updates.

 - Amjad Moghul for the documentation layout style.